 There are several waterfalls on Koh Adang, Pirate’s waterfall being the most easily accessed and commonly visited.
 Once again, the start of the trail was VERY hard to find.

 The trailhead is only marked by a fallen sign, and the opening to the trail is small.
 Look for the black pipes which you will follow just about the entire hike.
 When standing on the floating pier looking at the island, the trail start is to the left, about halfway between the pier and rocky end of the beach.

-After walking on the beach for several minutes, look for a small clearing up into the Thai jungle and possible a spray-painted tree or arrow.
+After walking on the beach for several minutes, look for a small clearing up into the Thai jungle and possibly a spray-painted tree or arrow.
 We had to use the tree roots to help boost us up to the start of the trail.

 After we had been on the trail for a while, we noticed there was a black pipe that ran alongside the trail.
 If you stay with the pipe and what “looks like a trail,” you’re on the right path.
 Stay with the black pipe(s) until you reach the falls

 There were several times on the path where it looked like a dead-end, but we kept going.
 We only passed 2 other tourists on our hike and they gave up halfway, very few people attempt this hike, let alone make it to Pirate’s Waterfall.
 We made it, and here are more details on how to reach the falls.